ZakuroSoda/Discord-Matters/README.md

 ---

 ## Grabbing the token
 Our first goal is to obtain the discord token.
-This can be done through a C++ program compiled into exe, Python program (may be in exe), or JavaScript injection in the console of discord web version.
+This can be done through a C++ program compiled into exe, Python program (may be in exe), or JavaScript injection in the browser console of Discord web version.

 ### Method 1: Get user to send you the token or get it yourself (JavaScript)